almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 _**B. Prepare the build folders**_

-- These instructions result in the various build folders being installed on the desktop
+_- These instructions result in the various build folders being installed on the desktop
 - DOSBox working folder is 'build'
-- SDL working folder is 'staticbuild'
+- SDL working folder is 'staticbuild'_

 1. Obtain the SVN source code